abel-sysu/en/_members/wuziwei.md

 ---

     My name is Wu Ziwei.
 I’m now a graduate student
-    I‘m slow-witted and like to watch suspensive,
+    I’m slow-witted and like to watch suspensive,
     brain-burning, thrilling movies or play and love psychology books
     I like solving some repetitive and tedious work by programming
     At present, I use bioinformatics to solve question in